mongodb/docs/source/reference/aggregation.rst

    :aggregator:`$skip` takes a single numeric (positive whole number) value as a parameter.
-Once the operation has skipped the specified number of documents, all remaining documents are passed along the :term:`pipeline` without alteration.
+Once the operation has skipped the specified number of documents it passes all remaining documents along the :term:`pipeline` without alteration.
 Consider the following
    example: